michaelsyao/Multi-Asset-Systematic-Strategy/SectionB_HierarchicalRiskParity.Clustering/README.md

 # Hierarchical Risk Parity and Clustering Application
 ```
-This section forcuses on Multi-Asset-Systematic Strategy
+This section forcuses on Clustering application on Portfolio Allocation
 ```
 ## A. Hierarchy Risk Parity
 #### The Problem With Markwoitz's Optimization Method